morwarid1/morwarid1.github.io/_posts/2025-03-18-Phase4PythonforDataAnalysis.md

 Congrats!
 You’ve just completed a huge milestone in your data journey.
 In **Phase 5**, we’ll explore **statistics and probability** — the backbone of predictive analytics and machine learning.

+## Project: "Customer Churn Analysis Using Pandas & Seaborn"

+Objectives:

+- Clean and explore a Telco churn dataset

+- Handle missing values, outliers

+- Use groupby(), value_counts(), and basic EDA

+- Visualize churn patterns using Seaborn (bar, box, heatmaps)

+- Bonus: Save cleaned dataset as a CSV for dashboard use

 > *Python turns data into action.
 The more you explore, the more powerful your insights become.*